kitewu/open-md-checker/README.md

 }
 ```

-You can place the configuration anywhere and specify the file location by setting the `MD_LINT_CONFIG_PATH` environment variable.
-E.g
+The configuration file can be placed in any path of the project and specified by `MD_LINT_CONFIG_PATH` environment variable, for example:

 ```bash
 # export MD_LINT_CONFIG_PATH=./open-md-checker.json